 How The Price Leaves A Supply Or Demand Zone

-It’s also important for you to be able to identify clear imbalances away from a zone.
-How price leaves the level should be included as a trading rule within your strategy.
+It’s also important for you to be able to identify clear imbalances away from a zone of supply and demand.
+How price leaves the level of supply or demand zone should be included as a trading rule within your strategy.

 When you see price reversing the trend, you will have several considerations to consider;